 Domotz will discover your humidity sensor within 30 seconds.
 As a result, you can easily access the agent through Domotz connections tab.
 In this step, you can take note of the sensor’s IP address so you can access it directly through VPN on Demand.

 While on the sensor’s configuration page, set the SNMP community strings to known values.
 In this case, and this is common with many systems, you can leave the default public/private community strings.
 If you are in a business environment with security concerns, you should strongly consider disabling SNMP v1/v2c and enabling the more secure SNMP v3.
 For this example, knowing the community strings will be enough.
 You can check out our article about what is SNMP v3.

 If you choose to use Vertiv, you’ll find out they have a nice view of the SNMP page.
 They provide a link to download the Management Information Base (MIB) files.
 You’ll also receive a CSV file showing the specific OIDs for this device.
 You need to download the MIB to load it into your MIB browser to validate the readings.
 We have a blog post explaining how to find SNMP OIDs for monitoring.

 After configuring the sensor for the network, you have to validate the MIB/OIDs.

 3) How to find the OIDs associated with your sensors

-Under the Alerts section of the sensor, you can set up a custom alert.
+Under the Alerts section of the sensor, you can set up a custom alert:

-With Shared Alerts, you can automatically open tickets, send notifications through WebHooks, such as MicroSoft Teams or Slack, or general emails as appropriate.
+With Shared Alerts, you can automatically open tickets and send notifications through Webhooks, such as Microsoft Teams, Slack, and more.
+You can also send general emails as appropriate.